kaiser-team/Dicom-conversion/README.md

 ```
 Options:
 ```
-    src: The path to a .dcm file or a folder containing .dcm files
+    src: The path to a folder containing .png files

     dest_folder: The path to a folder containing the converted files (will create one if no such folder exits)